uvaai/ml2/_schedules/4 Electives Spring/index.md

 * **Module 5:** *Tuesday May 13th at 23:59*
 * **Module 6:** *Tuesday May 20th at 23:59*

-Note that there is free week this period from April 28th until May 6th.
-There is an optional module 4 for that week, but this is not required and there will not be any classes scheduled that wek.
+Note that there is free week this period from April 28th until May 6th, where there will be an optional module 4 available.
+Submitting this module will not be required and there will also not be any classes scheduled that week.

 ### Absences and calling in sick